 AliExpress Affiliate Program

-AliExpress has an affiliate program and anyone can join it.
-Its self-hosted program, AliExpress Portals, uses proprietary affiliate tracking software.
-It also has offers on affiliate networks including FlexOffers and CJ Affiliate.
-Let’s review the benefits, drawbacks, commission rate, cookie duration, and details of the program.
+AliExpress has an affiliate program that anyone can join it.
+Its in-house program, AliExpress Portals, uses custom affiliate tracking software.
+It also has offers on affiliate networks including CJ Affiliate and FlexOffers.
+Let’s review the benefits, drawbacks, commission rate, cookie duration, and program details.
+Here’s a snapshot.